bkbates/calibre-server/README.md

 # calibre-server
-This script starts a Calibre server on startup and outputs server name and IP address to an LCD.
+This script starts a Calibre server on boot and outputs server name and IP address to an LCD.
 A momentary push-button is used to create a reboot or shutdown of the system.